-Title of each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share AYRO The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵
+Title of each Class Trading Symbol(s) registered Common Stock, par value \$0.0001 per share AYRO The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w No ⊠ ell-known seasoned issuer, as defi ned in Rule 405 of the Securities Act.
+Yes □ Indicate by check mark if the registrant is not n required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\times$ Smaller reporting company $\boxtimes$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-98-0204758 (I.R.S.
-Employer Identification No.)

-10036 (Zip Code)

-The aggregate market value of voting stock held by nonaffiliates of the registrant as of June 30, 2024, the last business day of the registrant's most recently completed second quarter, was \$5,023,862 based on a closing price of \$0.78 on June 30, 2024.
+Indicate by check mark whether the registrant (1) has fil Exchange Act of 1934 during the preceding 12 months reports), and (2) has been subject to such filing require or fo or such shorter period that the registrant was Indicate by check mark whether the registrant has submpursuant to Rule 405 of Regulation S-T (§ 232.405 of that the registrant was required to submit such files).
+Y his cha apter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large reporting company or an emerging growth company.
+Se reporting company" and "emerging growth company" e the d efinitions of "large accelerated filer," "acceler Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$$ 240.10D-1(b). \square Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
+Ye es □ No ⊠ The aggregate market value of voting stock held by nonaffiliates of the registrant as of June 30, 2024, the last business day of the registrant's most recently completed second quarter, was \$5,023,862 based on a closing price of \$0.78 on June 30, 2024.
 The registrant does not have non-voting common stock outstanding.